We may earn money or products from the companies mentioned in this post.

 It may not have manifested itself the same way it might have in a boy.
 I mean, I never got in fights (apart from that one time I punched an ex-boyfriend in high school – but he was asking for it :)).
 I wasn’t “out of control”.

-But I’m stubborn and short-tempered as hell.
+But I’m stubborn and short-tempered as heck.
 I can admit that.

 When I was pregnant, however, it was on my mind a lot.
 I knew I wasn’t naturally a “kid person”, and I was terrified I was going to be a bad mom.